 User-generated content platforms generally display usernames and the date an image was posted.
 More specific author identification is left to the person who posts the video or image.
-Some videos, (potentially unauthorized) full-episode or full-film videos, or original works by non-institutional creator(s) display opening and closing credits which comply with the Guild rules mentioned above.
-Vimeo and Dailymotion videos uploaded by creator(s) also feature such opening and/or closing credits fairly frequently28 (e.g.).

-iTunes, Amazon Video, HBOGo, Netflix, and Hulu videos all feature any opening/closing credits contained in the original content.
-Normally these are shows produced by production companies that are signatories to the aforementioned Guild agreements.
-They will also include a copyright notice notifying the audience of the rightsholder (although it is unclear if the copyright notice on HBOGo is related to the video or the website).
+Some videos, (potentially unauthorized) full-episode or full-film videos, or original works by non-institutional creator(s) display opening and closing credits which comply with the guild rules mentioned above.
+Vimeo and Dailymotion videos uploaded by creator(s) also feature such opening and/or closing credits fairly frequently iTunes, Amazon Video, HBOGo, Netflix, and Hulu videos all feature any opening/closing credits contained in the original content.
+Normally these are shows are produced by production companies that are signatories to the aforementioned guild agreements.
+The website will also include a copyright notice notifying the audience of the rightsholder (although it is unclear if the copyright notice on HBOGo is related to the video or the website).

 It should be noted that American film studios are not using the ISAN numbers described above.
-29 Instead, studios such as Paramount Pictures attach an alphanumeric code assigned by the Entertainment Identifier Registry (http://eidr.org/) to their DVD and Blu-Ray releases.
-They are using the EIDR over an ISAN because Amazon has begun to require it, it was created specifically in Hollywood specifically for film and television productions, and its metadata is better tailored to the needs of the studios.
-30 It is included in the digital packet sent to distributors such as Amazon and Netflix, but is not attached to the work.
-31 The goal of the system is not to provide information to users, but to track data for commercial transactions.
-32
+Instead, studios such as Paramount Pictures attach an alphanumeric code assigned by the Entertainment Identifier Registry (http://eidr.org/) to their DVD and Blu-Ray releases.
+They prefer using the EIDR over an ISAN for three reasons: because Amazon has begun to require it; because it was created in Hollywood specifically for film and television productions; and because its metadata is better tailored to the needs of the studios.
+It is included in the digital packet sent to distributors such as Amazon and Netflix, but is not attached to the work.
+The goal of the system is not to provide information to users, but to track data for commercial transactions.
+It does not include author or performer identification.